Dementia: Healthier lifestyles could prevent it – DW – 08/02/2024

 Currently, two-thirds of people with dementia live in developing countries.
 People in China, India and Sub-Saharan Africa are likely to be worst hit as the global population ages.

-In particular, reducing pollution levels and increasing educational standards in children and promoting midlife cognitive activity could have a significant impact on reducing dementia risks.
+In particular, reducing pollution levels, increasing educational standards in children, and promoting midlife cognitive activity could significantly reduce dementia risks.

 How to reduce your risk of getting dementia